wp-plugins/subscribe2/ReadMe.txt

 * Extend Subscribe2 database table to collect additional data to meet DreamHost privacy policy - thanks to matt, joshukraine and Dreamhost
 * Refresh Subscribers page in admin, tables now sortable on present columns
 * Order CSS files better by applying CSSComb
+* Reuse $value variable in the 'frontend' class to reduce translation strings

 = Version 8.5 by Matthew Robinson =